Get the Recipe

-But I'm also a man who would never pass up a porterhouse under the right circumstances, so when Kenji asked me to develop a recipe for perfectly cooked T-bone steaks (courtesy of Pat LaFrieda Meat) I jumped at the opportunity.
+But I'm also a man who would never pass up a porterhouse under the right circumstances, so when Kenji asked me to develop a recipe for perfectly cooked T-bone steaks (courtesy of Pat LaFrieda meat), I jumped at the opportunity.
 The well-marbled, dry-aged prime steaks delivered to SE headquarters were so beautiful that I affectionately dubbed them "my babies," and promised myself that no harm would come to them.

-I've grilled enough steaks to know how to treat them right, but I did pit a few winning T-bone techniques against each other to see if one would ultimately earn me the title of "#1 Steak Dad."
+I've grilled enough steaks to know how to treat them right, but I did pit a few winning T-bone techniques against each other to see if one would ultimately earn me the title of #1 Steak Dad.

-Anatomy of T-bone
+Anatomy of a T-Bone

 The strip loin—also called a New York strip steak—is the larger portion of the T-bone.
 The chunk of meat sits on top of the vertebrae—the back of the steer.
-On the other side of the bone is the tenderloin, which sits next to the lower part of spinal cord.
+On the other side of the bone is the tenderloin, which sits next to the lower part of the spinal cord.
 A single T-bone is only one half of this spinal section.
 Yeah.
 Cows are big.

-T-bone Selection & PrepWhen looking for the perfect T-bone for grilling, there are a few important things you'll want to look for:
+To get the perfect T-bone for grilling, there are a few important things you'll want to look for:

-Size of Tenderloin
+Size of the Tenderloin

 Some folks prefer adding pepper at the end, claiming that it can taste burnt or bitter if added before cooking, but I like the flavor of charred pepper.
 It does have a bit of bitterness, but it also attains a sweetness that balances it out.

-Grilling a T-bone: Three Methods, One Winner
+Grilling a T-Bone: 3 Methods, 1 Winner

-As I mentioned, I had no intention of destroying any of these beautiful proterhouses I had in my possession in the name of experimentation.
-So when it came to grill them, I stuck to the methods that I knew would lead to success.
+As I mentioned, I had no intention of destroying any of these beautiful porterhouses I had in my possession in the name of experimentation.
+So when it came time to grill them, I stuck to the methods that I knew would lead to success.
 While no steaks were harmed in the making of this post, there was certainly one that was better than the rest.

-Method I: The Sear and Roast
+Method 1: The Sear and Roast

 To develop a great sear on an uncooked steak, you want to go for the highest heat you can get.
 With charcoal, this is the point when a whole chimney full of coals has just finished lighting and is covered in gray ash.
-When I dumped my fresh batch of briquettes out, my thermometer tipped off the scale, but I was likely running around 650°F—lump charcoal will get you a good 50°F-plus higher.
+When I dumped my fresh batch of briquettes out, my thermometer tipped off the scale, but I was likely running around 650°F (343°C)—lump charcoal will get you a good 50°F-plus higher.

-Method II: The Reverse Sear, Version 1
+Method 2: The Reverse Sear, Version 1

 As I kept an eye on the temperature of each side of the T-bone, I quickly learned I was wrong.
 Since the tenderloin has less fat than the strip, it actually cooked faster, registering a good 5°+ hotter than the strip all through the cooking process.
 This wasn't going to work out—if anything, given its relatively low fat content, the tenderloin needs to be less cooked than the strip.